videosdk-live/videosdk-docs/prebuilt_docs_versioned_docs/version-0.1.x/guide/prebuilt-video-and-audio-calling/quick-start.md

 //...
 ```

-4. Now go to `host/createMeeting.html` and press the button to create a new meeting with random meeting id.
+4. Now go to `host/createMeeting.html` and press the button to create a new meeting with a random meeting id.